 Hence, this article explains transformers’ role and use cases in computer vision.

-Understanding the Role and Emergence of Transformers in Computer Vision
+Grip the Role and Emergence of Transformers in Computer Vision

 Transformers refer to novel architectures that build models to interpret sequence-to-sequence tasks.
 It also manages and monitors long-range dependencies with simplicity.
 Moreover, it computes and evaluates outcomes for inputs and outputs without using sequence RNNs or convolutions.